spec-framework/documentation/book.md

-The symbol  `myWidget` refers to an instance side method returning a widget\.
-Note that by default, a widget will take all the space available\.
+The symbol `myWidget` refers to an instance side method returning a widget\.Note that by default, a widget will take all the space available\.

 ---

 <a name="layout_rows_and_column_layout"></a>
-Often user interfaces can be describes in rows and columns\.
-The example  [1\.4\. ](#ex_layout_row) sows how to build a row of widgets\.
+Often user interfaces can be describes in rows and columns\.The example [1\.4\. ](#ex_layout_row) sows how to build a row of widgets\.